2013–14 Episkopi F.C. season

-The 2013–14 season will be Episkopi 1st season in Football League.

-They will also compete in the Greek Cup.
+The 2013–14 season was Episkopi first season in Football League.
+They also competed in the Greek Cup.

 The club has made 11 appearances in the Delta Ethniki, where they have been playing continuously since 2003.
 In 2012, they were promoted to Football League 2 for the first time in their history as champions of Delta Ethniki's 10th Group.